veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 Integrate manually or using cocoapods.
 In both cases, add App Transport Security settings to your info.plist file.

 ### Manual integration

-The pre-compiled binary is available [on github](https://github.com/veepionyc/VPKitBinary)
+The pre-compiled binary with demo integrations is available [on github](http://www.github.com/veepionyc/VPKitDemo)

-Unzip `VPKit.zip` and drag and drop the `VPKit.framework` binary into your XCode project
+Drag and drop the `VPKit.framework` binary into your XCode project

 Ensure the framework is included in "Embedded Binaries" and "Linked Frameworks and Libraries" in the general tab of your target settings.

 ![](../assets/img/project-general.png)

+`VPKit.framework` is a __univerrsal dynamic framework__ and will run in the simulator and on the device.
+Due to an [App Store submission bug](http://www.openradar.me/radar?id=6409498411401216), you must strip x86 (simulator) code before uploading to Apple.
+We provide two options to help with this exercise:

+- __Device-only binary__
+The file `VPKit_framework_iphoneos.zip` is a device-only build of the framework.
+Replace the universal with this version before submitting to the app store.

+- __Build script__
+[This script](https://github.com/realm/realm-cocoa/blob/master/scripts/strip-frameworks.sh) (Realm.io) will strip non-valid binaries when building.
+Add it to a "Run Script" build phase, which should be positioned _after_ the "Embed Frameworks" phase.

 ### Cocoapods integration

+Cocoapods manages builds of valid binaries for you so this is the preferred integration option.

 Refer to [https://cocoapods.org/#getstarted](https://cocoapods.org/#getstarted) to get started with a Cocopods podfile.